 13. Acupuncture

-Acupuncture, a traditional Chinese therapy involving the precise insertion of thin needles into specific body points, aims to promote healing and reduce inflammation.
+Acupuncture, an ancient Chinese therapy, involves the insertion of thin needles into specific points on the body to promote healing and reduce inflammation.
 Some individuals with ulcerative colitis have reported finding relief from their symptoms through acupuncture treatments.

 14. Stress Management